r19m89s/TechResume/README.md

 drupal.urbics.com, x2engine.com, http://saferstalls.github.io/SaferStalls/map.html

 #Objective:
-Experienced programmer looking for a position of secure employment in a well-organized company.
+Programmer with back-end and front-end experience looking for a position of secure employment in a well-organized company.
 Past/Current experience in PHP, MySQL, C++, HTML, CSS, JavaScript, Java, and Python.

 #Experience:#